-Tet – the shorten form of Tet Nguyen Dan (Tet Festival or Vietnamese New Year) is the biggest most important annual celebration in Vietnam.
+Tet – the shortened form of Tet Nguyen Dan (Tet Festival or Vietnamese New Year) is the biggest most important annual celebration in Vietnam.
 Although Vietnamese New Year gets the beginning marked with the first day in the lunar year, its preparation starts about one month before that.
-First three days on the lunar calendar are considered as Tet days, but Vietnamese people still have many activities until the end of January on the lunar calendar.
-Followings are traditional activities during Vietnamese New Year.
+The first three days on the lunar calendar are considered as Tet days, but Vietnamese people still have many activities until the end of January on the lunar calendar.
+The followings are traditional activities during the Vietnamese New Year.

 Usually, about the lunar twenty-seventh, all cadres, officers and workers have days off.
-People start cleaning and decorating their house with flowers, plants, red envelope, tray of five fruits… Mothers will buy new clothes for everybody in families, new furniture and foods for Tet.
+People start cleaning and decorating their house with flowers, plants, red envelopes, a tray of five fruits… Mothers will buy new clothes for everybody in families, new furniture and food for Tet.
 The people who are far from home hurriedly come back to their hometown to enjoy Tet with families.

-Members of Vietnamese family decorate their houses together with colorful flowers
+Members of the Vietnamese family decorate their houses together with colorful flowers

 Offering on Vietnamese New Year’s Eve consist of fruits, glutinous cake, Vietnamese pork roll, pickled, boiled chicken, soup with bamboo shoot, fried spring roll, salad, steamed sticky rice with Gac, flowers, wine…

-Visiting parents and grandparents on first day of Tet, Vietnamese people usually bring fruits or candies to gift their parents, children have a wish their grandparents health and longevity and receive good luck money from them
+Visiting parents and grandparents on the first day of Tet, Vietnamese people usually bring fruits or candies to gift their parents, children have a wish their grandparents’ health and longevity and receive good luck money from them

 Flower show on Nguyen Hue Street (District 1, HCMC) attracts thousands of people coming to walk and take photographs